 Traveling by air with your service animal is a straightforward process.
-You and your service animal can travel together as long as your service animal is small enough to sit by your feet or under the seat in front of you without obstructing aisles and exit pathways, and provided it is a type of animal permitted on U.S. air carriers.
+You and your service animal can travel together as long as your service animal is small enough to sit by your feet or under the seat in front of you without obstructing aisles and exit pathways, provided it is a type of animal permitted on US air carriers.
 Preparing for the airport security screening process will help you and your service animal go through without difficulty.

 Get the Facts About Air Travel With Service Animals

-You will need to familiarize yourself with several different sets of regulations and procedures before you go to the airport.Service Animal Quarantine Regulations
+Familiarize yourself with the applicable regulations and procedures before you go to the airport.

-If you are traveling to an island destination, such as Hawaii, the United Kingdom or Australia, you should carefully review animal quarantine rules and procedures for service animals.
-This is true even if you're only passing through the airport.
-You may need to begin the compliance process several months before your departure date, particularly if you are visiting the UK.TSA Procedures for Screening Service Animals
+If you are traveling to an island destination, such as Hawaii, Jamaica, the United Kingdom or Australia, you should carefully review animal quarantine rules and procedures for guide and service animals.
+This is true even if you are only passing through the airport.
+You may need to begin the compliance process several months before your departure date, particularly if you are visiting the UK.

 The Transportation Security Administration (TSA) must comply with all federal regulations pertaining to service animals.
 The TSA has established procedures for screening service animals, with specific guidelines for service dogs and service monkeys.
-If you know what to expect during the airport security screening process, you and your service animal will be able to quickly go through the security checkpoint.
+You must tell the screening officer that you are traveling with a service animal, and both you and your service animal must go through a metal detector and / or be patted down.

 Your airline may have established specific policies for passengers traveling with service animals.
 For example, American Airlines asks passengers to check in one hour early if they are accompanied by a service animal.

-They also require 48 hours' notice from passengers planning to bring service animals onboard the aircraft.
+They also require 48 hours' notice from passengers planning to bring service animals onto the aircraft.
 This helps airline personnel seat passengers with service animals in appropriate areas, such as bulkhead seats, and position them far from passengers with animal allergies.
-Call your airline or consult its website to find out how to notify your airline of your upcoming trip.Service Animals, Travel and Federal Law
+Call your airline or consult its website as far in advance as possible to find out how to notify your airline of your upcoming trip.

 Prepare for Airport Security

-Remember to tell your airline about your service animal no later than 48 hours before your flight.Dress for Security Screening Success
+Remember to tell your airline about your service animal no later than 48 hours before your flight.

 Wear slip-on shoes, if possible, and be ready to take your laptop out of its case.
+Empty your pockets.
 Put your change, keys and other metal objects into your carry-on bag to avoid setting off the metal detector.

 Take a Potty Break

 Take your service animal to the airport's pet relief area before you check in for your flight and go through security.
-The pet relief area may be far away from your gate, so be sure to allow extra time.Be Flexible
+The pet relief area may be far away from your gate, so be sure to allow plenty of extra time.

 As you go through the screening area, you may be asked to walk through the metal detector with your service animal rather than separately.
 This means that both of you will need extra screening if the alarm sounds.
 If you travel with a service monkey, you may be asked to remove its diaper.
 Remember that TSA security screeners are trained to let you handle your service animal; they should not touch it or talk to it.
 They will, however, screen any saddlebags your service animal wears and wand or pat down its leash and other accessories.
 Security screeners will expect you to control your service animal during this process.

 Every airline has a Complaint Resolution Officer (CRO) who should be available in person or by telephone to help resolve problems.
 You can ask to speak to the CRO if you are having difficulty with your airline's boarding process.
-In addition, the U.S. Department of Transportation has an aviation consumers' disability hotline you can call if you are experiencing difficulty.
-The telephone number is (800) 778-4348 and the TTY number is (800) 455-9880.On the Airplane
+In addition, the US Department of Transportation has an aviation consumers' disability hotline you can call if you are experiencing difficulty.
+The telephone number is (800) 778-4348 and the TTY number is (800) 455-9880.

 As you board, guide your service animal to your seat or ask a flight attendant to direct you.
 You may be asked to move if your assigned seat is in an exit row or if you are seated near a passenger with animal allergies.
 The flight attendants should make every effort to accommodate both you and any allergic passengers.
 Remember to ask to speak to the CRO if major problems arise.